kubespray/kubespray-cli/README.rst

 * **Ansible v2.x**
 * The current user must have its ssh **public key** installed on the remote servers.
-* The current user must be in the sudoers
+* The remote user (option --user) must be in the sudoers with no password